KPMG-Mike/html-css-intro/README.md

 This repository is a workshop companion and can be used as a template to work through topics as they are covered.
 The 'main' branch is intentionally empty with the exception of README.md.
 Progress through workshop content is reflected in branches with a completed version reflected in the 'final-solution' branch.

-## Branches
+## Topics Covered

-- step-01-initialize

-> This branch includes an index.html file with a base HTML template (html, head, title, body).
-This step introduces the basic structure of an HTML page and leads into common HTML elements.

-- step-02-html
+- HTML

-> This branch introduces common HTML elements (e.g. h1, p, img, div, span, header, footer, ul, ol, etc.) populated in index.html.
+> The HTML elements that will be covered in the course are html, head, title, body, section, h1, p, img, div, footer, a, i, ol, li, button

-- step-03-css
+- CSS

-> This branch includes CSS files to introduce approaches for page layout and styling.
+> The CSS properties that will be covered are color, background-color, font-weight, font-size, border-radius, etc.

-- final-solution
+- JavaScript (potentially)

-> This branch reflects the workshop content in a completed state.
+> Introduce JavaScript and create a simple random quote generator.
+Two functions and a local array of quotes.

 ## Prerequisites